apache/amoro/docs/engines/spark/spark-conf.md

 Of course, you can also access Mixed-Format tables by directly using the triplet `mixed_catalog.{db_name}.{table_name}`.

-You can also set Spark's default Catalog to your configured Catalog using the following properties.
+You can also set Spark's default catalog to your configured catalog using the following properties.
 In this way, you don't need to use the `use {catalog}` command to switch the default catalog.

 ```properties